 Sales Email: an email is written to a large number of people to pitch a product or service.

 Press Release: a text written for journalists and media presenting new information.
 The text aims to persuade the reader to share the content through their own channels.

 - Transactional business writing – Everyday communication falls under transactional business writing.
-The majority of this writing is by email, but also includes official letters, forms, and invoices.
+The majority of this writing is by email, but also includes official letters, forms, and professional looking invoices.
 “These documents are used to progress general operations.
 They are also used to convey good and bad news, often associated with human resource processes.”